simonescaccia/IoTProject/Evaluation.md

 $$P_{trans} = 0.455 W$$
 $$t_{trans} = (0.17 - 0.080) s = 0.090 s = 2.5 \cdot 10^{-5} h$$

-The effective transmission effectively starts at 0.085 seconds, however, we considered all the interval time where some variation is revealed.
+The transmission effectively starts at 0.085 seconds, however, we considered all the interval time where some variation is revealed.
 In this way we also considered the contribution of the energy for switching on and off the transmission.
 Hence:

 $$E(x) = (P_{trans} \cdot t_{trans}) \cdot x + (P_{on} \cdot t_{on}) \cdot x +(P_{off} \cdot t_{off}) \cdot x$$
 $$E(x) \approx (P_{trans} \cdot t_{trans}) \cdot x = (0.455 W) \cdot (2.5 \cdot 10^{-5} h) \cdot x = 1.14 \cdot 10^{-5} Wh \cdot x$$